 BIO

-Kelly Brumfield-Woods (b.
-1966, Los Angeles) received an acceptance to Otis College of Art and Design in mid-1980s, the same time she was asked to be Studio Assistant for Mary Corse.
-She opted for the latter and quickly established a full time Studio Assistant business, working closely with artists such as Billy Al Bengston, Charles Christopher Hill, and Frank Lloyd.
+Kelly Woods (b.
+1966, Los Angeles) received an acceptance to Otis College of Art and Design in mid-1980s but had already established a full-time Studio Assistant business, and opted to continue working closely with artists such as Billy Al Bengston, Charles Christopher Hill, Mary Corse and Frank Lloyd, both in his studio and at his gallery.
 She concurrently developed and expanded her own artistic practice.

-Since 2009, Brumfield-Woods has exhibited widely in Los Angeles including solo exhibitions at TAJ Art Gallery and Saatchi Arts’ The Other Art Fair.
-Group exhibitions in Los Angeles include Over the Influence, Loft at Liz’s, Art Share LA, Gallery 825, and Red Pipe Gallery.
+Since 2009, Woods has exhibited widely in Los Angeles including solo exhibitions at TAJ Art Gallery and Saatchi Arts’ The Other Art Fair, a two-person show at Modfellow’s in Nashville, TN, and group exhibitions including Golden Bird at Edward Cella Gallery and How They Ran at Over the Influence.
 Her work was included in the Southern California / Baja Biennial at the San Diego Art Institute in 2016.
-Brumfield-Woods and her work have been featured in several publications including LAWeekly, Peripheral Vision Press, Art and Cake, and FULL BLEDE.
+Woods and her work have been featured in several publications including LAWeekly, Peripheral Vision Press, Art and Cake, and FULL BLEDE.

 STATEMENT